 The form employers are required to complete with an employee when they hire an employee to perform labor or services in return for wages or other remuneration.
 This requirement applies to all employees hired after November 6, 1986.

-A notice generated from E-Verify that the employer must give to an employee whose E-Verify case receives a Tentative Nonconfirmation (TNC).
-Employees who decide to take action on the TNC must contact or visit the appropriate agency within 8 Federal Government working days with this notice to initiate resolution of the E-Verify case.
+A notice generated from E-Verify that the employer must give to an employee whose E-Verify case receives a Tentative Nonconfirmation (Mismatch).
+Employees who decide to take action on the Mismatch must contact or visit the appropriate agency within eight federal government working days with this notice to initiate resolution of the E-Verify case.

-This user type creates cases, views reports and can update his or her user profile.
+This user type creates and manages cases, views reports and updates their own user profile.

 Provides detailed instructions on how to complete and retain Form I-9.